-The Manchester, England, pop scene has birthed an impressive array of rewarding groups over the past two decades, from the Smiths and New Order.
-While none of those groups really sounds like any of the others, they all do share a common creative belief that musical adventure and emotional lyrical content need not be mutually exclusive.
+The Manchester, England, pop scene has birthed an impressive array of rewarding groups over the past two decades, from the Smiths and New Order to the Stone Roses and the Verve.
+And while none of those groups really sounds like any of the others, they all do share a common creative belief that musical adventure and emotional lyrical content need not be mutually exclusive on a rock stage.